DctxStudio/ScoreboardsDX/README.md

-# Scoreboards
+# ScoreboardsDX
-Scoreboard plugin used by dctxgames to create scoreboards
+ScoreboardDX plugin used by dctxgames to create scoreboards
 # Features:
 - create Scoreboards
 - Virion Support (at the second branch)